 But not all relationships work that way, do they?

 To be honest, I’m thankful.
 I am in a very good place.
 I’ve fought to provide a stable life for my kids who are well-integrated in their community.
 They have a great relationship with their dad (my ex) and so do I — proof that people really can change.
 My kids love Mark.
-And I’m in a blended family and with Mark’s extended family, who have loved me as if I were their own.
+And I’m in a blended family and with Mark’s extended family, who have loved me as if I was their own.

 Even my ex’s family and I get along well and can enjoy each other’s company.